A Fly Fishing Legend

 30 Minutes With: Lefty Kreh

 Lefty Kreh is one hell of a fisherman.
 He’s lots of other things, too: retired outdoor editor of the Baltimore Sun, accomplished photographer, prolific author, father and grandfather, teller of stories, entertainer, absolute legend as a fly caster.
-It seems, though, that all of these things orbit around the first one.
+It seems, though, that all of these things orbit around the first one — that is, being able to catch fish with skill that surpasses just about anybody else.

 I’ve only met Lefty one time face to face, during a particularly harrowing interview as an intern for Fly Fisherman magazine.
 I was an absolute novice, but smart enough to know that I was testing rods next to the caster; my day became a lot more harrowing when he watched me for a moment, looked me in the eye and asked, “Boy, what the hell are you doing?”
 Luckily, a laugh and a smile were not long in coming.
 I got my first real casting lesson that day.